Rent-seeking: Incentives

-Possible consequences
+Moral hazard

 From a theoretical standpoint, the moral hazard of rent-seeking can be considerable.
 If "buying" a favorable regulatory environment seems cheaper than building more efficient production, a firm may choose the former option, reaping incomes entirely unrelated to any contribution to total wealth or well-being.
 This results in a sub-optimal allocation of resources – money spent on lobbyists and counter-lobbyists rather than on research and development, on improved business practices, on employee training, or on additional capital goods – which slows economic growth.
-Claims that a firm is rent-seeking therefore often accompany allegations of government corruption, or the undue influence of special interests.
+Claims that a firm is rent-seeking, therefore, often accompany allegations of government corruption, or the undue influence of special interests.

+Illegal

+Some rent-seeking behaviors, such as the forming of cartels or the bribing of politicians, are illegal in many market-driven economies.